-Every business needs to store sensitive data on cloud.
 Such data, which can include personally identifiable information (PII), intellectual property (IP) and financial information, needs to be secured.
 Cyber security company Varionis reports that there were more than 3,950 confirmed data breaches in 2020, and data breaches were among the top causes of data loss.
 Given the number of data loss incidents reported each day, it is imperative for organizations to chalk out a strategy to ensure sensitive data is not lost, misused or accessed by unauthorized users.

 Leakage or threat to a data asset need not necessarily be external to an organization.
 In fact, employees and contractors are more likely to cause a data breach.
 Employees could unwittingly download files to a vulnerable USB drive or use their organization IP asset for their own gains.
 Contract employees, vendors and partners trusted with access to an organization’s network pose a similar threat.
 Organizations spend more to deal with negligent insiders than any other threat profile.
 Data loss makes organizations vulnerable to data leaks, breaches and industrial espionage leading to regulatory non-compliance as well as long-term damage to reputation and competitive edge.

-Data loss prevention (DLP) is an approach to information protection where business data is identified, data usage is monitored, and security policies are enforced to prevent users from moving sensitive data outside an organization’s network.
+Where business data is identified, data usage is monitored, and security policies are enforced to prevent users from moving sensitive data outside an organization’s network.
 The scope of a DLP solution spans the entire IT environment of an organization including data repositories, laptops, desktops and communication tools such as e-mail and cloud applications.

 Predictive technologies, using machine learning (ML) algorithms, can enhance DLP solutions and provide a granular control of security breaches within the enterprise.
 ML models can be used to drive greater accuracy to detect unintended and purported insider breaches and other threats.
 AI engines get smarter at DLP with every data loss situation they analyze.